 How to provide a good experience in the page editor

-It’s important to test your developed assets in HubSpot’s content editors before delivering them.
-Testing in the editor is a good way to spot styling conflicts with the editor and to create a seamless experience for your end user.
+It’s important to test your assets in HubSpot’s content editors before delivering them.
+By testing in the editor, you can identify styling conflicts to create a more seamless experience for the content creator.

 This function will run when there’s a click on the body element.
 Because the code calls

 event.stopPropagation(), the event will not bubble up to the

 window.
 If there are event listeners on those elements, the code in those listeners will not run.
 The issue with the above code is that the click handler will run on every click, which causes problems in the inline editor because it adds click handlers to the window element via React.
 Instead of listening for every click, it would be more appropriate to only add the click handler when needed — for example, after a user has clicked a button to open a side menu — and then removing the handler once the click has fired.

 Problems can occur in CSS when using selectors that are generic like

 label.
 When possible, you should instead use selectors that are specific to a portion of the webpage, such as